-Note: Students assigned Marginal Standing on two separate occasions (not necessarily consecutively) will be assigned Unsatisfactory Standing and will be required to withdraw from the University.
-See §153.5(5).

-(5) Unsatisfactory Standing - Required to Withdraw: Unsatisfactory Standing is given to a student who achieves a GPA of 1.6 or below, or to a student who has been assigned Marginal Standing on two occasions (not necessarily consecutively) during the program.
+- (1) Students who do not complete the conditions of their Academic Warning will be Required to Withdraw from the University.
+See §14.2.1(5). - Students assigned Marginal Standing on two separate occasions (not necessarily consecutively) will be assigned Unsatisfactory Standing and will be Required to Withdraw from the University.
+See §153.5(5). - (5) Unsatisfactory Standing Required to Withdraw: Unsatisfactory Standing is given to a student who achieves a GPA of 1.6 or below, or to a student who has been assigned Marginal Standing on two occasions (not necessarily consecutively) while registered in the Faculty.
 A student who is assigned Unsatisfactory Standing must normally withdraw from the University.
 Any registration in the Summer Term and in the subsequent Fall/Winter will be cancelled.